Bertha González Nieves

-Bertha González Nieves (born May 6, 1970, Mexico City, Mexico) is a Mexican businesswoman, whose career is rooted in the consumer luxury goods market, with an emphasis on the Tequila industry.
-She’s the Co-Founder and CEO of Tequila Casa Dragones, small batch, ultra-premium sipping tequila.
+Bertha González Nieves (born May 6, 1970) is a Mexican businesswoman in the tequila industry.
+She is the co-founder and CEO of Tequila Casa Dragones.

-Forbes has identified her as one of the 50 most powerful women in Mexico, and she has been named one of Mexico's top young businesswomen by Revista Expansión. ` She is the first woman to be certified as "Maestra Tequilera" by the Academia Mexicana de Catadores de Tequila, an organization recognized by The Tequila Regulatory Council (CRT).
+Forbes identified her as one of the 50 most powerful women in Mexico, and Revista Expansión named her one of Mexico's top young businesswomen.She is the first woman certified as a "Maestra Tequilera" by the Academia Mexicana de Catadores de Tequila, an organization recognized by the Tequila Regulatory Council.
+(CRT).